Qiskit/RFCs/0022-circuit-block.md

 This workflow essentially takes the same steps as are taken today and therefore presents the same disadvantages discussed above, and also violates the principle "don't do hidden transpilation server-side".

 Another application of boxes is to let users declare how they would like to perform noise learning and mitigation.
-To do so, they can assign a unique identifier to a box, and subsequently use those identifiers in the primitives' options.
+To do so, they can assign a unique identifier to a box via a separate UID annotation, and subsequently provide the primitives' options with a map from those identifiers to noise models they wish to attach to the identifier.

 ```python
 circuit = QuantumCircuit(6)